 An entry in this field is required for a uM260 office using the Digi PortServer II serial port concentrator.
-The field must be filled out to select which PortServer the office will use for outgoing and incoming calls.
+The field must designate which PortServer the office will use for outgoing and incoming calls.
 Check that the name given is eight characters or less.

 Please note that this field only appears on the screen during data entry if your PressureMAP system has at least one Digi PortServer II configured in Network Administration.
-Toggling the data field, using the > or < keys, will display the valid Modem Site entries.
+Toggling the > or < keys while in this data field will display the valid modem site entries.